dbrugne/donut/README.md

 **Hosting**
 - [ ] Add test instance on the same server (donut.me subdomain and new IP from OVH)
+- [ ] Add event to make IHM reload
+- [ ] Add "admin" tag on user that allow them to view all history and op all rooms

 **Other**
 - [ ] @todo review